Unreleased Half-Life games: Dreamcast port

 On February 14, 2000, Sierra announced that a port of Half-Life for the Dreamcast console was in development by Captivation Digital Laboratories with Valve and Gearbox Software.
-The Dreamcast port would feature improvements including higher-polygon characters and new lighting effects.
-Gearbox, who had developed Opposing Force, created a new single-player campaign for the Dreamcast port, Half-Life: Blue Shift, focusing on the security guard Barney.
+It would feature improvements including higher-polygon character models and new lighting effects.
+Gearbox, who had developed Opposing Force, created a new single-player campaign for the port, Half-Life: Blue Shift, focusing on the security guard Barney.

 The port was delayed to September 2000, then November, when game publications began to receive early copies for review.
-Reception was mixed, with criticism for the inconsistent frame rate, long loading times, and lack of online play.
-Recognizing the demand for online play, Sierra planned to release a version with online multiplayer using SegaNet.
-The Gearbox CEO, Randy Pitchford, said he suggested including additional multiplayer modes and mods from the Windows version, including Team Fortress Classic and the multiplayer modes from Opposing Force.
-Sierra delayed the port again to ensure that it met the "high expectations of consumers", and said that they hoped to finish development by the end of the year.
+Reception was mixed, with criticism for the inconsistent frame rate, long loading times and lack of online play.
+Sierra planned to release a version with online multiplayer using SegaNet.
+The Gearbox CEO, Randy Pitchford, said he suggested adding multiplayer modes and mods from the Windows version, including Team Fortress Classic and the multiplayer modes from Opposing Force.
+Sierra delayed the port again and said they hoped to finish development that year.

-On March 29, 2001, Sierra announced that Blue Shift would be released for Windows along with the new models developed for the Dreamcast version, as part of the Half-Life High Definition Pack.
+On March 29, 2001, Sierra announced that Blue Shift would be released for Windows along with the character models developed for the Dreamcast version, as part of the Half-Life High Definition Pack.
 On June 16, 2001, four days after the release of Blue Shift, Sierra announced that it had canceled the Dreamcast port, citing "changing market conditions".
 It was weeks away from its release date and virtually complete.
 In 2013, a late version of the Dreamcast port leaked online, featuring complete versions of Half-Life and Blue Shift.

 Mac port

-Valve canceled a version of Half-Life for Mac OS X, developed by Logicware, in 2000.
+A version of Half-Life for Mac OS was announced by Logicware on April 23, 1999.
+However, Valve canceled it a few months later in October 1999.
 The Valve CEO, Gabe Newell, said the port was substandard, citing a separate multiplayer network, no automatic update utility and the inability to include Valve's multiplayer mod Team Fortress Classic.
-He said he did not want to make Mac players "second-class customers" and preferred to write off the investment rather than "take money from Mac customers and shortchange them".
+He said he did not want to make Mac players "second-class customers" and preferred to write off the investment rather than "take money from Mac customers and short-change them".
 Rebecca Heineman, the co-founder of Logicware, denied this, saying that Valve cancelled the port as Apple had angered them by misrepresenting sales projections.
 She said the port was complete and three weeks from release.
-Valve released their own Mac port in 2013.
+In 2013, Valve released a port for OS X.